 Before committing to Texas A&M, Demas dropped a top five that included the Aggies, Alabama, Georgia, Oklahoma and Texas.
-He even took an unofficial visit to the Longhorns and an official visit to Oklahoma this past fall.
+He even took an unofficial visit to the Longhorns and an official visit to Oklahoma.

 At the end of the day, though, home is where the heart is, and now the Aggies offense has an explosive playmaker with NFL potential for years to come.

 At 6-foot-3 and 200 pounds, watching Demas play high school football was like a cheat code.
-He’s the No. 22 player nationally and No. 3 wide receiver in the 2020 recruiting class, according to 247Sports.
+He was the No. 25 player nationally and No. 3 wide receiver in the 2020 recruiting class, according to 247Sports.

 Demas started his career at North Forest High School in Houston before transferring to Tomball.
 However, he was ruled ineligible by the UIL executive committee and was forced to miss his senior season.